5 Causes of Graves’ Disease and 5 Solutions for It

 How is Graves’ Disease Diagnosed?

-Radioactive iodine uptake (RAIU) is the next step in diagnosing a thyroid imbalance.
+2. Radioactive iodine uptake (RAIU) is the next step in diagnosing a thyroid imbalance.
 An RAIU using a small dose of I-131 will determine how much iodine the thyroid takes up.
 A high iodine uptake is indicative of Graves’ disease.
-This test can be helpful in ruling out other possible causes of overactive thyroid.
+This test can be helpful in ruling out other possible causes of an overactive thyroid.

-Underlying Causes of Hyperthyroidism
+The Roots of Hyperthyroidism

 2. Leaky gut